merenlab/anvio.org/help/main/programs/anvi-display-structure/index.md

 ## Usage

 This program opens an interactive interface to explore single amino acid variants (SAAVs) and single codon variants (SCVs) in the context of predicted tertiary protein structures and binding sites.
-There are many example uses [here](http://merenlab.org/2018/09/04/getting-started-with-anvio-structure/#display-metagenomic-sequence-variants-directly-on-predicted-structures) and you can work through an example as part of [the infant gut tutorial](http://merenlab.org/tutorials/infant-gut/#chapter-vii-from-single-amino-acid-variants-to-protein-structures) as well.
-This is an integral program of anvi'o structure, which you can learn more about [here](https://merenlab.org/software/anvio-structure/).
+There are many example applications [here](http://merenlab.org/2018/09/04/getting-started-with-anvio-structure/#display-metagenomic-sequence-variants-directly-on-predicted-structures) and you can work through an example as part of [the infant gut tutorial](http://merenlab.org/tutorials/infant-gut/#chapter-vii-from-single-amino-acid-variants-to-protein-structures) as well.
+This is an integral component of anvi'o structure, which you can learn more about [here](https://merenlab.org/software/anvio-structure/).

-In short, this program enables users to explore sequence variation in the context of 3D protein structure, which reveals insight that cannot be learned from purely sequence-based approaches.
+In short, this program enables users to explore sequence variation in the context of 3D protein structure, which reveals insights that cannot be obtained from purely sequence-based approaches.

 ### Before running

-To run this program, you'll need to have created a <span class="artifact-n">[structure-db](/help/main/artifacts/structure-db)</span> which can be easily done with a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and the program <span class="artifact-p">[anvi-gen-structure-database](/help/main/programs/anvi-gen-structure-database)</span>.
+To execute this program, you'll need to have created a <span class="artifact-n">[structure-db](/help/main/artifacts/structure-db)</span> which can be easily accomplished with a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and the program <span class="artifact-p">[anvi-gen-structure-database](/help/main/programs/anvi-gen-structure-database)</span>.

 You'll also need a <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> that was created using <span class="artifact-p">[anvi-profile](/help/main/programs/anvi-profile)</span>'s flag `--profile-SCVs`, which means that single codon variants (SCVs) have been profiled.
-Very sorry if this forces you to re-profile, but as of v6.2, this is now a very expedient process.
+While this may require re-profiling your data, as of v6.2, this is now a very efficient process.

 ### Basic Run

-There are two ways to provide the variability information to this program.
+There are two approaches for providing the variability information to this program.

 The first is to provide a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> and <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> pair, and let this program calculate SAAVs and SCVs as they are requested by the interface.